-Rich and Susan are available for speaking engagements with a variety of slide show presentations.
+Rich and Susan are available for speaking engagements with a variety of Powerpoint presentations.
 Group tours of the nursery are available to horticulture classes, garden clubs, or other interested groups.
 Box lunches or local restaurants can be recommended.
 The sales staff looks forward to answering questions on conifers or siting problems and can provide landscape design information at the nursery.

 Copyright © 2022 Rich's Foxwillow Pines Nursery, Inc. All Rights Reserved.